evanmayer/effex/README.md

 - [cupy](https://cupy.dev/)
 - NVIDIA RAPIDSAI [cuSignal](https://github.com/rapidsai/cusignal)
 - My fork of roger-'s RTL-SDR python interface: [pyrtlsdr](https://github.com/evanmayer/pyrtlsdr)*
-- Keenerd's experimental fork of the RTLSDR USB library: [librtlsdr](https://github.com/keenerd/rtl-sdr)*
+- A maintained fork of the RTLSDR USB library: [librtlsdr](https://github.com/librtlsdr/librtlsdr)*

 \* These libraries add functions to disable RTL-SDR phase-locked-loop (PLL) dithering, which is necessary for coherent operation of two receivers that share a clock signal, at the cost of tuning frequency accuracy.
+The librtlsdr fork is more actively maintained than the osmocom one installed by package managers.

 If you have trouble with the install of dependencies, see the [detailed install instructions](https://github.com/evanmayer/effex/blob/master/install_instructions.md) I wrote for my Jetson Nano.